-Units can have 3 types of abilities: activated (→), triggered ("when"/"whenever"), and static.
+Units can have 3 types of abilities: activated (---------------------), triggered ("when," "whenever," or "at"), and static.
 You play activated abilities at certain times.
 Triggered abilities happen when a given event occurs.
 Static abilities are just "on" or "off," depending on the state of the game.
 Battle cards and Mission cards don't have abilities.

-Some abilities have keywords like "Critical Hit" or "Evade."
-These always work the same way, so this section includes a description of how each one works.
+Some abilities have keywords like Critical Hit or Evade.
+These always work the same way.
+The glossary contains a description of how each one works.